drts01/notes/stackedit/Giving Interview.md

 ## Development

 ### Git
- - How to to ensure
+ - How to to ensure you have the most recent code locally? (fetch or pull)
+ - What is a branch or tag?
+ - How to know
 ### HTTP/ReSTful

 - What is a ReSTful API?